“Gray Divorce” Attorney in Jupiter

 What to Do if You’re Middle-Aged and Want a Divorce

 If you’re a Baby Boomer or beyond and you’re not interested in spending the rest of your life in an unhappy marriage, the first step is to hire a divorce attorney who has experience with older couples.

-George Gelb has been practicing divorce and family law for over 35 years.
-He’s helped countless middle-aged and elderly couples with their divorces, and all the issues that come with them after years of living together, sharing finances, accumulating assets (and debts), running businesses, raising children, and so on.
+We have been practicing divorce and family law for over 35 years.
+Our legal team has helped countless middle-aged and elderly couples with their divorces, and all the issues that come with them after years of living together, sharing finances, accumulating assets (and debts), running businesses, raising children, and so on.